 Although overshadowed by Kauai’s Napali Coast as far as the island’s most renowned views, the canyon is visually stunning and a major geological feature of this oldest and smallest of the four major Hawaiian Islands.

-What is surprising about Kauai in general are its diverse geography and micro climates relative to its size.
+What is surprising about Kauai, in general, is its diverse geography and micro climates relative to its size.
 As a result of the island’s geography, Kauai features sunny beaches, giant waves, the only navigable river in Hawaii, rainy peaks and tropical rain forests.

 Kauai came into existence by volcanic eruption five million years ago.
 Approximately four million years ago a catastrophic collapse occurred, where lava flowed down into the valley towards the sea.